hippopotamus/hippopotamus2.github.io/_posts/2015-4-7-canvas-game.markdown

 date: 2015-04-07
 ---

 I was reading about HTML5 canvas.
 Seems pretty cool.
-I followed one of the tutorials and made a shitty little game.
+I followed one of [the tutorials](http://www.lostdecadegames.com/how-to-make-a-simple-html5-canvas-game/) and made a shitty little game.
 I added a little bit of functionality to it.
-Hopefully I'll get some more time to play with it.
+Hopefully I'll get some more time to play with and add to it.
 This was fun.
+It's kind of crazy what you can do with JS now.
+We've come a long way from the early Netscape days.
 Click on the game window to freeze/unfreeze scrolling.
 <style>
   #canvas {